ASarkar0611/TVShow_Data_Cleaning/README.md

 6. Format each of the columns which felt necessary to clean.
 Formatting included removing unneccessary characters, handling NULL values, stripping white spaces or other characters and converting the datatypes of the column.
 7. Unwanted columns are dropped using drop().
 8. Sort the dataset by Rating and Gross amount in descending order.
+9. Segmentation performed using K-means with silhoette score, Calinski-Harabasz score and Davies-Bouldin score.